 If the answer is “yes” to any of these questions, I’m glad you found me.

 Feelings can be so dark and scary that, sometimes, the immediate response is to either fight against them or run away from them.
 Neither approach is effective; to the contrary, uncomfortable feelings become more intense and less manageable when invalidated or ignored.
 Instead, I encourage you to yield to the seemingly intolerable feelings, or as Rumi, the 13th-century Persian poet, wrote so eloquently ~ “These pains you feel are messengers.
 Listen to them”.

 The experience of overwhelming feelings is similar to being caught in a riptide; all you want is to swim straight back to shore – don’t!
 The strong current wears swimmers out and causes them to drown.
 The way back to safety, even though counterintuitive, is to remain calm in the midst of the current, float, and let it take you even farther away from shore into deeper waters.
-I know it takes blind faith, courage, and vulnerability to put more distance, not less, between yourself and the security of a safe haven.
-But, eventually the current will break up enough to allow you to swim back to shore where you belong.
+I know it takes blind faith, courage, and vulnerability to put more, not less, distance between yourself and the security of a safe haven.
+But, eventually the current will subside and allow you to swim back to shore where you belong.

 Together, in the comfort and stillness of my therapy room, whether in-person or virtually, we practice conscious breathing to calm the body’s nervous system.
 We then lean into the painful feelings and let gravity pull us where it needs to go.
 We spend some time in this emotional space and, when the tide is right, process the underlying issues as well as create a meaningful story – one that allows you to be at peace with yourself and the world.